Gekkio/gb-schematics/README.markdown

 ## Original Game Boy DC/DC power board (DC CONV DMG / DC CONV2 DMG)

-Components were identified by desoldering and measuring everything on one type A and one type B board.
+Components were identified by desoldering and measuring everything on one board of each type (A/B/C/D).

 There are several versions of the regulator board, but the board label is not enough to distinguish the different versions. [gbhwdb](https://gbhwdb.gekkio.fi/consoles/dmg) uses unofficial type A1/A2/A3/B/C/D designation, which is also used here.
 Identify your board by looking at the following board version comparison photo: